Heating Systems Wellington

 Heat or Insulate Your Home

 These days insulation is required for new buildings.
 In the past, buildings were not insulated.
 A typical pre 1980′s house has no insulation in the walls or ceiling.
-There are no double glazing or underfloor insulation.
 New Zealand had plenty of wood and then in the 1960’s we had cheap power.
 Earlier, the power companies were government owned and didn’t have to make a profit.
-Now the power companies are privately owned.
+Now the power companies are privately owned and need a profit.

 Energy costs increased with the oil change of the 1970′s and the restrictions on building new power generating dams in New Zealand.
 Energy costs have risen more than what they were.
 The gas utilities are now owned by the electric companies.

 As energy rises dis-proportional to insulation costs, it makes it cheaper to insulate for most buildings.
 Some buildings are hard to heat.
 For example, 1900′s houses with no insulation, high stud, sash windows, no building paper, and open fireplaces.
 Old homes consume a lot of energy.
-The heating does not long last and it also affects the electricity bill.
+The heating does not long last and it affects the electricity bill in a big way.

 What are the home heating options for old homeowners?